spatie/laravel-livewire-wizard/docs/usage/testing-wizards.md

 Now you know how to navigate your wizard in your tests, let's talk state.

-We have a cart wizard.
+Let's say We have a cart wizard.
 The initial state of this cart is a list of items, made available to the `show-cart-step`.
 We want to be sure this step has access to those items.
 The cart has only one item, Spatie's Laravel Comments.

 `getStateForStep` allows you to get state for a step from a wizard.
 The example below shows how you can test if the cart contains the item you expect.